emineysprince/emineysprince.github.io/_posts/2016-06-21-This-is-how-to-track-your-programming-working-hours.md

 ## **Some amazing features from Wakatime**

+Here are some cool features to enjoy if you are using Wakatime tool in your project as a time trakker to your programming time.

 ![]({{site.baseurl}}/images/Screen Shot 2016-07-03 at 5.23.34 PM.png)
 This how it shows the amount of time spent in each programming language.